Theory 1

 Expectation product rule: independence

-Suppose that and are independent.
+Suppose that X and Y are independent.

 Then we have: